 News & events

-The Barry Amiel and Norman Melburn Trust will consider applications for this award on Thursday, 24th October 2013.
-The closing deadline for submissions to this meeting is Thursday, 12th September 2013.
+The Barry Amiel and Norman Melburn Trust will consider applications for this award on Thursday, 23rd April 2015.
+The deadline for submissions is now closed.

 If you do wish to make an application for funds, please contact the administrator on email@example.com specifying that you wish to apply for the ‘Nina Fishman Translation Award’.
 You will be sent application guidelines along with an application form specifically for the Nina Fishman Translation Award.
 Application forms are only available from the administrator.
 Any applications which do not meet the application guidelines will not be accepted.